Well, my cold is not that bad and I am getting sympathy

 phony was Reese's, even though I do think she was

-Walk the Line.
+spectacular in Walk the Line.
 Just too rehearsed last

 night, I believe.
 Oh, and I liked all the montages,